Leonid Khabarov: Panjshir offensive

-Second deployment to Afghanistan
+Second deployment

-While recovering, he was promoted to major, graduated from Frunze Military Academy and assigned to command a mechanised infantry regiment located near the Afghan border.
-Knowing his own dislike of serving as an infantry commander, Khabarov accepted a demotion from Regiment Commander to Chief-of-Staff for a brigade in order to transfer back to the 56th Air Assault Brigade.
-He spent 11 months with his brigade from October 1984 to September 1985, when the supply convoy he was escorting was ambushed near Barikot.
-His vehicle was hit by an RPG, turning it upside down, and Khabarov was left with a broken collarbone, three fractured ribs and further injuries to his right hand.
-He was again treated in Kabul and at Tashkent military hospital.
-As he recovered, then President Mikhail Gorbachev signed the Geneva Accords, leading to the Soviet withdrawal from Afghanistan in 1989.
-Khabarov, saw this act as a direct betrayal of the friendly Afghani government headed by the pro-Soviet president Mohammad Najibullah.
+Disliking serving as an infantry commander, Khabarov accepted a demotion from Regiment Commander to Chief-of-Staff of a brigade in order to transfer back to the 56th Air Assault Brigade.
+He spent 11 months with his brigade from October 1984 to September 1985, until the supply convoy he was escorting was ambushed near Barikot.
+His vehicle was hit by a rocket propelled grenade (RPG), turning it upside down, and Khabarov was left with a broken collarbone, three fractured ribs, and further injuries to his right hand.
+He was again treated in Kabul and Tashkent military hospitals, but as he recovered then-President Mikhail Gorbachev signed the Geneva Accords, leading to the Soviet withdrawal from Afghanistan in 1989.
+Khabarov saw this act as a direct betrayal of the friendly Afghani government headed by the pro-Soviet president Mohammad Najibullah.

+Khabarov was curious to know who had shot him, since military intelligence plants had reported that the Afghan insurgency priced his life at Afs 500,000.
+Throughout his two deployments to Afghanistan Khabarov's goal had been to find and capture Ahmad Shah Massoud, known as the Panjshir Lion, the informal leader of the Afghan resistance, and he wondered if Massoud had been involved somehow.
+Khabarov and his men had encountered Massoudi troops, but Khabarov had never faced Massoud personally.
+While in hospital he was asked what he would have done to Massoud if he had succeeded in capturing him.
+Khabarov replied that there was no chance a dedicated mujahideen such as Massoud would allow himself to be captured alive by the Shuravi (Soviets) unless he was wounded and in a near-death condition, unable to resist.
+And in any case, Khabarov was reported as saying, even if he had captured Massoud he would have treated him not like a fierce enemy but rather as his close ally.
+Khabarov never did find out who shot him.